cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The security properties of an OPRF protocol with functionality y = F(k, x) include those of a standard PRF.
 Specifically:

-- Pseudorandomness: F is pseudorandom if the output y = F(k, x) on any input x is indistinguishable from uniformly sampling any element in F's range, for a random sampling of k.
+- Pseudorandomness: For a random sampling of k, F is pseudorandom if the output y = F(k, x) on any input x is indistinguishable from uniformly sampling any element in F's range.

 In other words, consider an adversary that picks inputs x from the domain of F and evaluates F on (k, x) (without knowledge of randomly